Appendicitis in Children

-Appendicitis is an infection or inflammation of the appendix, a tube-like structure attached to the cecum (large intestine).
-The appendix is located in the right lower part of the abdomen in most children.
+Appendicitis is an infection or inflammation of the appendix, a pinky-sized, tube-like structure part of the large intestine.
+The appendix is located in the right lower section of the abdomen in most children.

-Appendicitis is the result of a blockage of the appendix caused by hard mucus or stool, a foreign body, or virus.
+Appendicitis is the result of a blockage of the appendix caused by hard mucus or stool, or swelling caused by a virus.
 The blockage causes the appendix to swell and become inflamed.
-If the swelling and the infection are left untreated, the appendix can burst (perforate), causing the contents of the appendix to be released into the abdominal cavity and spreading the infection.
+If the swelling and infection are left untreated, the appendix can burst (perforate), causing the contents of the appendix to be released into the abdomen, spreading the infection.

 The signs and symptoms of appendicitis can vary from child to child.
-The most common symptoms are:
+The most common symptoms of appendicitis in children are: